ISCDtoolbox/Commons/README.md

 ## Detailed installation guide

 We try to provide here some details about how you can properly install the Commons library if the above procedure did not work.
-First, we describe what is needed before, distinguishing linux from mac os systems.
+First, we describe what is needed before, distinguishing Linux from Mac OS systems.
 Then, we detail the compilation part and we finally focus on the installation and linking paths.

 ### Prerequisites